Andriy Khvetkevych: Biography

-In 2008, Khvetkevych graduated with a master's degree in Intellectual Property from the Ukrainian State Institute of Intellectual Property.
+In 2008 Khvetkevych graduated with a master's degree in Intellectual Property from the Ukrainian State Institute of Intellectual Property.

-In 2017, he started his training in Apnea and Free-diving.
-In 2018, he set his first National Record for Ukraine in the Vertical Blue Competition with 71m in CNF (Constant Weight No-Fins) discipline, certified by AIDA Judges.
-He is the first Individual Champion, competing for two different countries: Ukraine by AIDA and USA by CMAS.
+In 2017 he started training in apnea and free-diving.
+In 2018 he set his first National Record for Ukraine in the Vertical Blue Competition with 71m in CNF (Constant Weight No-Fins) discipline, certified by AIDA Judges.
+He is the first Individual Champion, competing for two different countries: Ukraine by AIDA and US by CMAS.

 His achievements have been recognized with AIDA and CMAS organizations.